freedomofpress/container-onion-service/README.md

 To create new service names and their associated keys, run:

     docker build -t onion-service.local .
-    docker run --rm --entrypoint tor-generate-onion onion-service.local
+    docker run --rm --entrypoint gen-service-keypair onion-service.local

-TODO: we should be able to generate client keys easily as well.
+## Generating a client auth key

+To generate a new client keypair (you can pass any number of service names):

+    ./gen-client-keypair <base32...>.onion